 - Reduce power plant emissions, including carbon dioxide, sulfur dioxide, nitrous oxides, and mercury, by reducing cooling energy use in buildings.

-In order to make your roof more energy-efficient, consider making the following changes!
+In order to transform to more energy-efficient roof, consider making the following changes!

 1. Change the materials entirely

 For example, an aluminum roof is going to be more energy-efficient than a shingled one.
 How Stuff Works explains, “Asphalt shingles absorb a lot of heat, and that heat doesn’t stop at the roofline; it streams into the structure and increases the indoor temperature by 20 to 25 degrees [source: Florida Solar Energy Center].
 Metal roofs, on the other hand, reflect the sun’s heat away from a building, leading to energy savings of about 50 percent, and they can be about 100 degrees cooler on the surface than traditional asphalt roofs [source: MRCA].”